jfroelich/rss-reader/src/filter-publisher/readme.md

 ## Todos

 * input is a DOM string, think more about entities
-* still not happy with name, maybe filter_publisher and filter-publisher? is article title implied?
 * per option defaults to allow for only changing certain props